 Warren County Bikeway

 Located in the southern Adirondacks, this trail Begins in Glen Falls and travels 10 miles to Lake George Beach State Park in the Village of Lake George.
 This paved surface once was the Delaware and Hudson Railway bringing passengers from New York City to the resorts in Lake George.
-Some tracks still remain, and you can see them at the beginning of the trail by Platt Street.
+Some tracks remain, and you can see them at the beginning of the trail by Platt Street.

 The trail passes through residential areas with some industrial.
 You will pass Coopers Cave Ale Company where you can stop for ice cream or a soda.
 There are bike racks and picnic tables for your convenience.
-You will know as you approach Queensbury trees will appear and you will cross the Quaker Road and Halfway Brook Bridge.
+You will know as you approach Queensbury trees will appear and you will cross Quaker Road and Halfway Brook Bridge.
 Here there is another opportunity for ice cream before you go into the woods.

 At mile 3.3 you will be detoured from the trail and go on the road passing large homes.
 Before you know it, you will be back on the trail crossing over a bridge on Glen Lake.
 Enjoy your views of the lake as you paddle.
 At this point, you will be on the Old Hudson Valley Railway right of way where they run trolleys.